 Prior to starting the school year in 2019, I spent a lot of time thinking about how I could help my students make meaningful connections to real world applications of math, while also building empathy.
 Implementing a project of this sort does not always lend itself to the content demands of a math class.
 That said, the events that unfolded in Austin that summer and fall created a natural opportunity that I wanted to introduce in my 8th grade Algebra classes and that directly linked to their work with our local Mobile Loaves and Fishes’ (MLF) truck ministry.
 This MLF ministry goes out to the city of Austin seven days a week, 365 days a year to give clothing, sustainable items, and food to our homeless population.
 Our students rotated once a month preparing sandwiches, loading the truck with clothing donations and other goods, then going with the truck to service the homeless in different neighborhoods.
 Essentially, I wanted to ignite student inquiry and increase student engagement with both service and content skills.

 I aimed to authentically connect the mathematical principles of data analysis to the global concern of homelessness, and to the ways this issue directly impacted our city of Austin.
-I had an overview of what I hoped this project could be, but definitely had to be open to the turns it might take based on giving students that voice and choice that add such value.
+I had an overview of what I hoped this project could be, but I knew I definitely had to be open to the turns it might take, based on my desire to give students that voice and choice that add such value.
 I could not have predicted the myriad of learning outcomes that resulted when I began.

 In the summer of 2019, the Austin City Council voted to roll back ordinances pertaining to homeless sitting, lying, and camping in public places in an effort to decriminalize homelessness.
 A few months later in October of that year, bans were put back into place.
 Austin has a little over 3,000 people without homes in our city that would be impacted by these changes.
 Ripe with all of this information, I collected news stories from the Austin American-Statesman and our local KVUE station that I compiled into our Google Classroom to make the information easily accessible to students.